-Each student can select his or her team that consists of three students.
+A team will be selected consisting of three or four.
 A group of fewer than three students requires the instructor's approval.
 Each team will use an instructor-approved topic relevant to the course.

 The paper must be no less than 6-7 pages.
-We required students to use the paper template from EDSIG/CONISAR, the international conference standard.
+We required you to use the paper template from EDSIG/CONISAR, the international conference standard.
 The instructor may recommend the best papers in this course to conferences with your team's approval.
 If necessary, the instructor may require more revisions after the course is over.
 However, the paper submission is optional and has nothing to do with your course grade.

-The instructor will provide students three report templates and one presentation template.
-The file name consists of team project number, team number, and the list of the team members.
+We will provide you three report templates and one presentation template.
+The file name consists of team project number, team number, and the list of your team members.
 For example, "TP01 T03 Sam John Mark."

-- TP01 for the proposal "TP01 T0X Author1 Author2 Author3.docx" - TP02 for the progress report "TP02 T0X Author1 Author2 Author3.docx" - TP03 for the final report "TP03 T0X Author1 Author2 Author3.docx" - TP04 for the final presentation slide "TP04 T0X Author1 Author2 Author3.pptx"
+- TP01 for the proposal "TP01 TOX Author1 Author2 Author3.docx" - TP02 for the progress report "TP02 T0X Author1 Author2 Author3.docx" - TP03 for the final report "TP03 T0X Author1 Author2 Author3.docx" - TP04 for the final presentation slide "TP04 T0X Author1 Author2 Author3.pptx"